PennLINC/babs/docs/source/developer_babs_status.rst

         * if ``--resubmit-job`` for this job & ``--reckless``: resubmit
         * else:

             * get last line of ``stdout`` file.
-Purpose: when marked as 'is_done' (got branch in output RIA), the job hasn't been finished yet, and needs to do ``datalad drop`` etc before echoing 'SUCCESS'.
+Purpose: when marked as 'is_done' (has a branch in output RIA), the job hasn't been finished yet, and needs to complete cleanup steps such as datalad dropping the input data before echoing 'SUCCESS'.
 This is to make sure that we can get 'SUCCESS' for 'last_line_stdout_file' for 'is_done' jobs.
             * check if any alert message in the log files (based on 'alert_log_messages'); Purpose: update it for successful jobs too in case user updates the configs in yaml file

     * for jobs that haven't been submitted yet:

-        * if ``--resubmit-job`` is requested, check if any requested jobs are not submitted yet; if so, throw out a warning
+        * if ``--resubmit-job`` is requested, check if any requested jobs have not yet been submitted; if so, throw a warning

     * save ``df_jobs_updated``
     * summarize the job status and report